noahzark/Xlsx2Json/README.md

 > xlsx2json target_name "sheet_name_1 sheet_name_2 ..." [true|false]

+Example

+> xlsx2json test.xlsx "monsters maps weapons"

 * The first argument is the Excel filename
 * The second argument it the sheet you want to export to json
-* The third argument indicates whether show the sheet names in generated json or not
+* The third argument indicates whether show the sheet names in generated json or not, will be set to false if omitted

 (e.g. ture = {"sheet1":{...},"sheet2":{...} | false = [{...},{...}])